Star Watcher

 - Enable Star Watcher plugin from the Plugins section of the Main Menu

-- Select time and date using sliders or buttons on the Star map screen
+- Select time and date using the controls on the Star map screen.

 The plugin works with both Map rendering engines but performs best in OpenGL mode.